 We offer here a few suggestions of how to get involved here in Omaha and beyond.
-We do not have all the answers, but we can help you to stay engaged in the seven pillars of the F/SBST program while you ask better questions and live into the answers.
+We do not have all the answers, but we can help you to stay engaged in the seven pillars of the Service & Justice Trip program while you ask better questions and live into the answers.

 Please come by the CCSJ to talk to someone for more information or about more options.

 Also, check out the Trip Specific Opportunities page to view volunteer opportunities similar to what you did on your service trip. (to be updated soon)

 Read about the seven pillars of the Service & Justice Trips program

 “If every American donated five hours a week, it would equal the labor of 20 million full-time volunteers.” – Whoopi Goldberg